IAmFarrokhnejad/Some-Neural-Network-Application/README.md

 This repository contains various NN codes converted from Matlab to Python

-The intial Matlab codes were written by Prof. Dr. Ahmet Rizaner: https://scholar.google.com/citations?hl=tr&user=A5l1iE8AAAAJ&view_op=list_works&sortby=pubdate
+The Matlab codes were initially developed by Prof. Dr. Ahmet Rizaner: https://scholar.google.com/citations?hl=tr&user=A5l1iE8AAAAJ&view_op=list_works&sortby=pubdate

+We implemented minor modifications on the Matlab files and converted them into Python.